yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/Enroll_device_with_Intune.md

 # Optional: Enroll the device with Intune

-> This is optional steps: You may skip this section if your macOS device is already enrolled in Microsoft Intune or if you're familiar with creating device groups in Intune.
+> This is optional step.
+You may skip this section if your macOS device is already enrolled in Microsoft Intune or if you're familiar with creating device groups in Intune.

 ## What's covered in this section
 - Enroll your macOS device into Intune (BYOD scenario)